QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

     push!(df2, (t=3, col1 = missing))
     push!(df2, (t=4, col1 = 5.1))

-We can see the propagation of ``missing`` to caller functions, as well as a way to efficiently calculate with non-missing data
+We can see the propagation of ``missing`` to caller functions, as well as a way to efficiently calculate with non-missing data.

 .. code-block:: julia